Table of Contents

 NATO’s ‘Collective Defense Mechanism

 Collective defence means that an attack against one Ally is considered as an attack against all Allies.
-The principle of collective defence is at the very heart of NATO’s founding treaty.
+The collective defence principle is at the heart of NATO’s founding treaty.
 It is enshrined in Article 5 of the Washington Treaty.

 NATO’s ‘Collective Defense Mechanism Examples